Religion calendar | Arkansas Democrat Gazette

 ANNOUNCEMENTS AND SERVICES

-Asbury United Methodist Church, 1700 Napa Valley Drive, worships at 9 and 11 a.m.
-Sundays, also on youtube.com/asburyumclr.
+Asbury United Methodist Church, 1700 Napa Valley Drive, meets at 9 and 11 a.m.
+Sundays. youtube.com/asburyumclr.

 Bullock Temple Christian Methodist Episcopal Church, 1513 S. Park St., meets at 10 a.m.
 Sundays. btclr.org.